-The line "Other" includes ≤ 8.0 million due by Recordati Rare diseases to the U.S. healthcare insurance schemes, ≤ 1.8 million to be paid to the "Krankenkassen" (German healthcare schemes) by Recordati Pharma GmbH and ≤ 1.4 million which results from a mandatory discount of 1.83% on the retail selling price of reimbursed medicines to be paid by Recordati S.p.A. and Innova Pharma S.p.A. to the Italian regional healthcare systems.
+The line "Other" includes:

+- € 8.7 million due by Recordati Rare diseases to the U.S. healthcare insurance schemes; - € 3.2 million to be paid to the "Krankenkassen" (German healthcare schemes) by Recordati Pharma GmbH; - € 1.4 million which results from a mandatory discount of 1.83% on the retail selling price of reimbursed medicines to be paid by Recordati S.p.A. and Innova Pharma S.p.A. to the Italian regional healthcare systems; - € 0.8 million to be paid back to the Italian public healthcare system (see Note 4).